 Sustainability in Hamburg

-Despite having an industrial harbour and a population of over 1.8 million, Hamburg is one of the greenest cities in Europe: almost a fifth of the area consists of meadows, forests, parks and water – half of which is protected.
-This means that Hamburg has the highest proportion of protected natural areas in Germany.
+Hamburg may be an industrial port city with over 1.8 million residents, but it is also one of the greenest cities in Europe.
+Almost 20 % of its area consists of meadows, forests, parks and waterways – half of which are under nature protection.
+This makes Hamburg the German city with the highest proportion of protected natural areas.

-Hamburg's green structure is based on a green space strategy dating back over 100 years.
-Since 1914, the public parks have been expanded from an initial 200 hectares to over 3.000 hectares – visionary plans by the horticultural department of the time.
-Today, green lungs such as the Altonaer Volkspark, the Hamburg City Park between Barmbek and Winterhude or the park-like Ohlsdorf Cemetery, the largest park cemetery in the world, characterise the cityscape.
-Old avenues run through urban neighbourhoods, canals and river arms meander through the city, often lined with wild nature.
+Hamburg's green structure is no coincidence.
+Its network of parks and natural spaces goes back to an urban planning strategy over 100 years old.
+Since 1914, public green spaces have grown from 200 hectares to more than 3.000 hectares – visionary plans by the horticultural department of the time.
+Today, green lungs such as the Altonaer Volkspark, the Hamburg City Park between Barmbek and Winterhude and the park-like Ohlsdorf Cemetery, the world's largest park cemetery, shape the cityscape.
+Avenues lined with old trees wind through neighborhoods, while canals and river arms meander through the city, often framed by wild nature.

-Another showcase project is the climate-neutral urban redevelopment in Wilhelmsburg as part of the International Building Exhibition (IBA) 2013, where the 100-hectare Wilhelmsburg Island Park with sports facilities, playgrounds, sunbathing lawns, a high ropes course and a canoe canal.
-The park connects the two sides of the Elbe and is one of the largest newly created green spaces in Germany.
+The most famous example is HafenCity Hamburg, Europe's largest inner-city urban development project.
+On 157 hectares, a vibrant, modern district with award-winning sustainable architecture and energy-efficient buildings is taking shape.
+Another milestone is the climate-neutral urban redevelopment of Wilhelmsburg, showcased during the International Building Exhibition (IBA) 2013.
+Here, the Wilhelmsburg Island Park was created – a 100-hectare green space with playgrounds, sports areas, sunbathing lawns, a canoe canal and a high ropes course.
+The park now connects both sides of the Elbe and ranks among the largest newly created green spaces in Germany.

-An outstanding example of innovative urban greening is the remodelled Bunker at Heiligengeistfeld in St. Pauli.
-Originally built as an air raid shelter during the Second World War, the massive structure has developed into a lively centre for culture, nature and community – and has recently been opened to the public.
+One of Hamburg's most innovative green projects is the Green Bunker at Heiligengeistfeld in St. Pauli.
+Originally built as an air-rad shelter during World War II, the massive structure has been transformed into a vibrant cultural and ecological landmark and has recently been opened to public.

-The most recent extension raised the bunker to a height of 58 metres, supplemented by five floors with around 20.000 plants and trees covering almost 10.000 square metres.
-The spectacular roof garden offers a free 360-degree view over the city.
-Visitors can climb the 335 steps or walk along the 560 metre long "mountain path" that spirals around the building – a unique experience in the middle of the city.
+The recent expansion raised the bunker to 58 metres and added five new floors.
+Around 20.000 plants and trees now cover almost 10.000 square metres, creating an urban forest in the sky.
+A spectacular roof garden offers a free 360-degree view over Hamburg, accessible via 335 steps or a 560-metre spiral "mountain path" wrapping around the building – a unique experience in the heart of the city.

 Interior view of the modern lobby with reception, seating area and large window overlooking the street.